 First meetings/introductions are exciting!
 During this exciting time, it is still extremely important to take adequate precautions to ensure you are not endangering your safety.
-Below are some suggestions that The LDS Matchmaker, LLC (“TLM”) has found effective to keep initial meetings/introductions comfortable and safe for everyone involved.
+Below are some suggestions that The Love Experts, Inc., DBA The LDS Matchmaker (“TLM”) has found effective to keep initial meetings/introductions comfortable and safe for everyone involved.
 Please understand that these are merely suggestions and you should always assess your individual situation and exercise good judgment to make sure you are adequately protected.

 1. Get to know the other person before meeting them in person